Phase Shifting Human Circadian Rhythms: Influence of Sleep Timing, Social Contact,

 J.H.
 Meijer, K. Watanabe, L. Detari, M.J. deVries, L. Albus, J.A.
 Treep, J. Schaap, and W.J.
 Reitveld.

 "Mammalian circadian rhythms are controlled by a pacemaker which is located in the suprachiasmatic nucleus (SCN) of the hypothalamus.
 The SCN produces rhythms of roughly 24 h.
 In the external world, circadian rhythms are entrained to the environmental light/dark cycle and adopt the external period of 24 h."
-Full Abstract
+Abstract

 The Anatomical Basis for the Expression of Circadian Rhythms: The Suprachiasmatic